-In DNA (and in RNA double helices), the base-pairing interactions occur at precise locations between the A and T nucleobases and the G and C nucleobases, respectively.
-Biochemists refer to these exacting interactions as Watson-Crick base-pairing.
-However, in 1959—six years after Francis Crick and James Watson published their structure for DNA—a biochemist named Karst Hoogsteen discovered another way—albeit rare—that the A and T nucleobases and the G and C nucleobases pair, called Hoogsteen base-pairing.
+In DNA (and in RNA double helixes), the base pairing interactions occur at precise locations between the A and T nucleobases and the G and C nucleobases, respectively.
+Biochemists refer to these exacting interactions as Watson-Crick base pairing.
+However, in 1959—six years after Francis Crick and James Watson published their structure for DNA—a biochemist named Karst Hoogsteen discovered another way—albeit, rare—that the A and T nucleobases and the G and C nucleobases pair, called Hoogsteen base pairing.

 Image 4: Watson-Crick and Hoogsteen Base Pairs